-Fun Date Ideas
+Fun Date Night Ideas in Cincinnati

 Learn a new skill and enjoy some time with your date at a cooking class.
 Our current fave is Tablespoon Cooking Co.
 They offer classes all year round and it’s a fun, relaxed atmosphere.
 Plus you get to eat (or take home) whatever you make!
 Double win!